metablockshq/metablocks.world/content/posts/2022-mint-nft-candy-machine-v2.md

 By the end of this tutorial, you will have 5 NFTs on the Solana devnet and a website to run a sale.
 We will also add a script to mint NFTs to your wallet via the CLI.

+*The cover image was created using graphics from [Candy Machine Vectors by Vecteezy](https://www.vecteezy.com/free-vector/candy-machine) and [Monkeys Vector by Brgfx on Freepik](https://www.freepik.com/vectors/heart)*

 ### Step 1: Prep your images

 We are going to build an upgradable NFT project on top of the Meta Blocks protocol.
 We have created these 5 images that can be joined together.
 This collection will be called "Tara".